Real American Freestyle: 2025: Promotion's launch

-Hulk Hogan and Eric Bischoff announced the formation of Real American Freestyle on April 30, 2025.
+Hulk Hogan and Eric Bischoff announced the formation of Real American Freestyle (RAF) on April 30, 2025.
 The freestyle wrestling promotion is backed financially by Left Lane Capital and the venture capital fund Cassius, with $3.5 million raised at launch.
-Chad Bronstein serves as chief executive officer, Bischoff as chief media officer, and Israel "Izzy" Martinez as chief operating officer.
+Chad Bronstein is chief executive officer, Bischoff is chief media officer, and Izzy Martinez is chief operating officer.

 Hogan and Bischoff said their goal with the promotion was to elevate and develop top-level competitive wrestlers into stars.
 They planned on doing that by emphasizing the backstories of each athlete like The Voice does for its singers.
 David Sahadi was hired as the promotion's multimedia producer to accomplish this, having previously worked with Bischoff.

-In May 2025, MOGL founder Brandon Wimbush was hired as the promotion's chief of staff, and MatScouts founder Willie Saylor was hired as the vice president of talent development.
+MOGL founder Brandon Wimbush was hired as the promotion's chief of staff, wrestler Lance Palmer was hired as the head of talent development, and MatScouts founder Willie Saylor was hired as the vice president of talent development on May 30, 2025.